sestaton/sesbio/transposon_annotation/README.md

-te-anno
+sesbio/transposon_annotation
 ====

-Methods for the analysis and visualization of patterns of TE evolution
+Methods for the analysis and visualization of patterns of TE evolution.

 **OVERVIEW**